samjulien/blog/_posts/2019-08-22-combining-golang-and-angular-to-develop-contemporary-applications.markdown

 ---
 layout: post
-title: "Combining Golang and Angular to Develop Contemporary Applications"
+title: "Golang & Angular Series - Part 1: Developing and Securing Golang APIs"
-description: "Learn how to develop modern applications with Golang and Angular."
+description: "A series that will show you how to develop modern applications with Golang and Angular."
 date: 2018-08-22 08:30
 category: Technical Guide, Frontend, Angular
 author: